-- These are loan notes representing that portion of the purchase price that the seller is willing to defer. - Size is typically limited, equating to 10-15% of EV/purchase price at the upper-end, which is unsurprising given the current focus on liquidity. - It is possible to structure a note as a contingent value instrument, e.g. offset indemnity/other claims. - The key structuring issue is where the note sits in the capital structure.
-Seller notes are typically structurally subordinated to any acquisition debt.
+- These are loan notes representing that portion of the purchase price that the seller is willing to defer. - Size is typically limited, equating to 10-15% of EV/purchase price at the upper-end, which is unsurprising given the current focus on liquidity. - It is possible to structure a VLN as a contingent value instrument, e.g. offset indemnity/other claims. - The key structuring issue is where the VLN sits in the capital structure.
+VLNs are typically structurally subordinated to any acquisition debt.
 If it sits above the "banking group" proceeds, it may count as an equity contribution on day one.

-- Like any debt instrument, the key terms to consider are: - Coupon: typically a PIK interest commensurate with junior debt although as income is recognized without cash flow this may have tax consequences to the seller. - Maturity: subordinated to acquisition debt, seller notes typically attract a long term (10 years), but accelerate/mandatory prepayment on certain events, e.g. change of control. - Security: usually unsecured. - Other: typically light touch protections akin to shareholder debt. - If the seller note is at the level of the debt perimeter, it will likely constitute indebtedness (deductibility of such debt should be addressed); if it is structured as preference equity, it may not.
+- Like any debt instrument, the key terms to consider are: - Coupon: typically a PIK interest commensurate with junior debt. - Maturity: subordinated to acquisition debt, VLN's typically attract a long term (10 years), but accelerate/mandatory prepayment on certain events, e.g. change of control. - Security: usually unsecured. - Other: typically light touch protections akin to shareholder debt. - If the VLN is at the level of the debt perimeter, it will likely constitute indebtedness; if it is structured as preference equity, it may not.